DeepwaterDiscord/morl/spring_final_report/README.md

 #### What is multi-objective reinforcement learning?

 Multi-objective reinforcement learning is simply a reinforcement learning problem in which there are multiple rewards to be considered.

+#### What did this project do with multi-objective reinforcement learning?

+We explored a new method for policy generation in multi-objective reinforcement learning.
+Typically, reward functions are summarized into a single reward function by means of linear combination.
+We decided instead to consider reward functions separately and apply a Pareto filter to the rewards to choose a policy.

+#### Why did you choose this project?

+We wanted to explore a more research-oriented project in the field of machine learning and contribute to the current state of the field.
+We found OpenAI's requests for research and took inspiration from that.

+#### Can I use MORL's multilearn on my own projects?

+Yes!
+We provided a MORLEnvironment class that allows you to set up your own environment, actions, and rewards.
+While maintaining full customizability, it attempts to streamline the process of using our work in your own projects.
+[See the documentation](#UserManual).

 ## Final Presentation <a name="Slideshow"></a>